If you are working behind a proxy firewall (typically users at large, locked-down institutions), see the instructions at the end of this article.

 The Canopy Package Manager (version 2 released with Canopy 1.7.0) is the primary tool for installing and updating packages in Canopy Python.
 Details on using the Package Manager are in the Canopy Help menu (Documentation browser / Canopy User Guide) and online here.

-Regardless of whether you used the standard installer (available to all users, and recommended for most users, including subscribers) or our larger "full" installer (paid/academic subscribers), the Package Manager provides a tool for easily maintaining your package library.
-For free users, this includes the core SciPy software stack.
-For subscribers, the Package Manager provides updates for all packages within the Canopy repository and allows for easy installation of these supplemental packages if the standard Canopy installer was used.
+Regardless of whether you used the standard installer (available to all users, and recommended for most users, including subscribers) or our larger "full" installer (available to paid subscribers, but recommended only in limited circumstance), the Package Manager provides a tool for easily maintaining your package library.
+For all users, the Package Manager provides updates for all packages if the standard Canopy installer was used.

 To update all already installed packages in the Package Manager (v2):